Vinothsuku/agentLite/README.md

 **Get Started:**
 - Clone the repository.
 - Install dependencies: pip install openai requests beautifulsoup4 faiss-cpu numpy.
-- Set your OpenAI API key and run the agent: python main.py --task "Your task description" --api_key "your_openai_api_key".
+- Set your OpenAI API key in the config.yaml file and run the agent: python main.py --task "Your task description" --config "config.yaml"

 Contribute:
 Feel free to fork, star, or contribute to this project!
 Suggestions, bug reports, and feature requests are welcome

 Blog post [link]